-Blood Giving blood Taking infected transfusion blood Sexual i.
-Abstinence from sex; Sex with multiple Intercourse ii.
-Hugging and kissing;iii Sex with one life partner partners or sex outside marriage;
+Blood Giving blood Taking infected blood

+Sexual i.
+Abstinence from sex; Sex with multiple partners or sex iii Sex with one life partner outside marriage;

 Similar activities may be organised in respect of other objectives mentioned above.
 The teacher will have to prepare the details on the pattern of the above mentioned example before he/she organises this activity.